berkanozturkk/polygon-map/README.md

 ## Scope:

 This application is a web application where the user can add polygons on the map and query these polygons.
-Openlayers 6 or newer version is used for map operations.
-OSM is used as the base layer on the map.

-Asp.Net Web API is used for the backend.
-Angular Typescript is used for the frontend.

 ## Features: